 3) While all electrolytes are important to your body’s function and performance, sodium is by far the most important electrolyte, because a decrease in your body’s sodium concentration – something called hyponatremia – can have some extremely negative consequences that range the gamut from just not feeling well to seizures, excessive urination, incontinence (that’s when you soil yourself), and even death.

-4) There is anywhere from 400 mg to 1200 mg of sodium in a liter of sweat (Our Exercise Hydration Mix contains 750 mg of sodium per liter).
+4) There is anywhere from 400 mg to 1200 mg of sodium in a liter of sweat (our Sport Hydration Drink Mix contains 800 mg of sodium per liter).

 5) Since sweat has both fluid and electrolytes in it, drinking water alone to replace the fluid you lose when you’re sweating can be really dangerous since this is the quickest way to decrease or dilute your body’s sodium concentration.
-So if you’re exercising and you find yourself peeing a lot and feeling really sick, you may be hyponatremic and you’ll need to rehydrate with something with a lot of salt in it or just eat salty foods with whatever your drinking.
+If you’re exercising and find yourself peeing a lot and feeling really sick, you may be hyponatremic and you’ll need to rehydrate with something with a lot of salt in it, or just eat salty foods with whatever you're drinking.

 6) In theory, the best thing to drink when you’re sweating is your own sweat.
-But drinking sweat tastes gross.
-This is just my personal opinion cause I’ve tried it.
-Also, I’m pretty sure that if I gave someone a glass of sweat to drink that they’d be pissed and throw the glass at me.
+But drinking sweat tastes gross (trust us, our Founder, Dr. Allen Lim, has tasted his own sweat and he does not recommend it).
 Finally, it’s hard to capture all the sweat you lose when you’re sweating unless you have one of those cool suits from the movie Dune that recycles your sweat and urine.

 8) Most sports drinks contain water, electrolytes, and some form of sugar to provide a small source of energy to help maintain blood sugar and fuel working muscle.
 Unfortunately, most sports drinks also contain artificial colors, flavoring agents, artificial sweeteners, preservatives as well as other strange ingredients that you need to take an organic chemistry class to figure out.

-10) Without fruit, citric acid and sugar, our Exercise Hydration Mix tastes just like sweat (Again, I’ve tried our mix without any fruit and it is nasty).
-But with a little bit of fruit, citric acid, and sugar our Exercise Hydration Mix tastes clean and light.
-So here’s the plug - if you are sweating a lot and need something to rehydrate with that replaces what you lose in your sweat but you don’t want a bunch of excessive ingredients and you don’t want to drink your own sweat, give our Exercise Hydration Mix a try.
-And if you don’t think it’s better than your own sweat or the sports drink you get at the gas station, let us know and we’ll make it up to you.
+10) Without fruit, citric acid and sugar, our Sport Hydration Drink Mix tastes just like sweat.
+But with a little bit of fruit, citric acid, and sugar our Sport Hydration Drink Mix tastes clean and light.
+So here’s the plug - if you are sweating a lot and need something to rehydrate with that replaces what you lose in your sweat and nothing extra, give our Sport Hydration Mix a try.
+And hey, if you don't like it, we'll give you your money back, no matter where you bought it.